christiechindy/ticket/README.md

 # The most difficult part of the challenge
 - is that the designs are in PNG, I should just try my best to guess the measure.
 - I'm a bit confused as to how the design should be for tablet size or the size between 375px and 1440px.
-So, i don't do anything on that.
+Currently, i don't do anything on that.
+If you would like to give design/instruction on that, I'd edit it.

 # The easiest part of the challenge
 I think when the component has display flex.
 Since I love flex and am very familiar on it.
 So, i found it so easy.